 Q: I've heard using matched skis is important in wax testing, are you using matched skis?

 A: Matched skis are important if you are doing a single test to pick the best wax for the day and you put a different wax on each ski.
 We are not doing that.
 We are using the same ski over and over again.
 Over a period of years we've put different waxes on the exact same ski to see how that ski's behavior changes with different waxes.
-So, in effect we have the most perfectly matched ski you could have, the same ski tested multiple times.
+We have the most perfectly matched skis you could have, the same ski tested multiple times.